 This is a list of submodules a user may be given access to.
 Access to a main module is implicit, as soon as a user has access to at least one of its submodules.

 Not all submodules appear in this list.
 It is possible to restrict a submodule to admin users only.
-This is the case, in particular, of all ADMIN TOOLS and SYSTEM modules, as well as the WEB > Template module.
+This is the case, in particular, for all Admin Tools and System modules, as well as the Web > Template module.

 This is the only access list that is also available for definition at user-level.

 A list of the available dashboard widgets a user may be allowed to use on the dashboard.